brikis98/engblog/README.md

 Each of these posts can be created by using the templates provided in their respective folders located in the **'source/posts'** directory.
 There are also several template variations of each template available, each with different layouts for different purposes.

+Steps for making a post:
+* Make a copy of the template, naming it with the title of your post (hyphen separated).
+* Edit the YAML variables with your information (make sure to fill in everything)
+* Write your post
+* Save it into the **'source/_drafts/'** folder (it'll stay here until it's approved)
+* Continue writing as many posts as you want
+* Commit the post(s) with 'rake push'